maxxipierce/quiz-app/README.md

 - 8
 - 18

-## 8 Note blocks create different sounds based on what block you place them on.
-Which block would cause a note block to use the flute sound?
+## 8 In a standard game of Minecraft, which of these enemies will deal the most damage to the player per hit?

-- Clay
+- Zombie Pigman
-- Packed ice
+- Wither
-- Gold block
+- Enderman
-- Bone block
+- Blaze

 ## 9 What year was Minecraft initially released?